-La Crosse Archery in Onalaska, Wisconsin, is owned by Anthony Schmidt and Laura Rosenthal.
+La Crosse Archery in Onalaska, Wisconsin, is owned by Laura Rosenthal.
 The La Crosse Archery team offers premier archery equipment and technical support to hunters.
 They’re active in their community, and host many benefits and food competitions annually to help those in need.
 La Crosse Archery also donates annually to the Kicking Bear Foundation’s La Crosse chapter, sponsors 4H shooting sports events, and regularly partners with the rotary club.

 “We’re super honored to receive this award,” Schmidt said.
 “A lot of people in this industry must work hard just to stay open right now – and we’re one of them.
 Over the last few years we learned how to adapt to lots of things.
 I think COVID, and everything that came down the track the past six or eight months, was part of that.
 We’re fortunate to be here, let alone to get this award.
 We’re very thankful.”

 Bear Archery works to ensure everyone — regardless of age, size or gender — has access to a properly fitted bow.
 Bear shares his passion with his family, pictured above.
 Photo Credit: Bear Archery